wcealliance/php-sdk/README.md

-verified-sdk-php
+Verified API SDK for PHP
 ================

-PHP sdk for Verified API
+Communicate with the Verified REST API using PHP